 Changes to Wag-O-Ween

-Because of COVID-19, Wag-O-Ween will take place over two days this year on Saturday, October 24 and Sunday, October 25 from 12:00 to 5:00 p.m. to allow for fewer crowds each day.
-All human participants will also be required to wear face coverings at all times during the event per city ordinance.
+Because of COVID-19, Wag-O-Ween will take place over two days, on Saturday, October 23 and Sunday, October 24 from 12:00 to 5:00 p.m. to allow for fewer crowds each day.
+All human participants will also be encouraged to wear face coverings.